Rule 1. Purpose and Scope

 8.3 Consistent with Rule 4.1, no party or anyone acting on behalf of any party shall have any ex parte communication with the Arbitrator or member of the Arbitration Panel about any matter of substance related to an arbitration undertaken pursuant to the Rules.
 The parties will have routine access to the Miles arbitration manager for guidance as necessary.

-8.4 Each and every aspect of the arbitration, including without limitation, all proceedings, discovery, hearing record, party filings and submissions, orders and awards, except as mandated by law or in connection with a judicial challenge to, or enforcement of, an award.
+8.4 Each and every aspect of the arbitration, including without limitation, all proceedings, discovery, hearing record, party filings and submissions, orders and awards, except as mandated by law or in connection with a judicial challenge to, or enforcement of, an award, shall be treated as confidential.

 Rule 9.
 Organizational Proceedings and Actions